vibhoothiiaanand/tina/README.md

 * samples of witness statements

 The OTP will also provide corresponding sample results of the Entities and Relationship extraction process from the above mentioned sources.

+# Installation

+## For development

+* Install Conda.
+Use the environment file to load all dependencies.
+ `conda env create -f environment.yaml`